 (10) A person who obtains an early ballot paper by impersonating another person or making a false statement either in a written application or in an oral application commits an offence.

-Penalty: $4 000 or 12 months imprisonment.
+Penalty: 12 months imprisonment.

 (11) Where a person wishes to vote at 2 elections that are held on the same day only one application for an early ballot paper is necessary in respect of the elections and the issuing officer shall, subject to this Act, provide an applicant for an early ballot paper with such ballot papers and ballot paper envelopes as are necessary in respect of each election.

-(12) Notwithstanding the Prisons Act 1981 or any regulation or rule thereunder, correspondence, in relation to an early ballot paper, entitlement thereto, or guidance thereon permitted by this Act, between the Electoral Commissioner and an elector entitled to an early ballot paper by virtue of subsection (1)(f) shall not be censored.
+[(12) repealed]

 (13) Notwithstanding anything in this section, the issuing officer is not —

 (a) authorised to issue early ballot papers before the expiration of 24 hours after the hour of nomination; or